30-Minute Easy Chicken Sotanghon Soup (Chinese-Style Mung Bean Noodle Soup)

 This sotanghon soup is a little bit different from traditional Filipino sotanghon.
 Typically, the classic Filipino recipes use annatto seeds (atsuete) to give the broth that signature bright orange coloring.
 I personally prefer clear soup broths, so I decided to skip the annatto entirely.
 If you love a clean, clear broth sotanghon soup, then this recipe is definitely for you!

 To elevate the flavors, I added Chinese cooking wine when preparing the chicken.
 I love using it with meats; it just makes everything taste a little better and adds incredible depth to the broth.
-I also swapped out sliced ginger for grated ginger because I absolutely love the bold flavor it brings to the bowl.
+I also use grated ginger instead of sliced because I always keep fresh ginger in the freezer to make it last longer.
+Since it’s frozen, grating is the easiest option, and I actually love how it infuses the soup with even more fresh, warming ginger flavor.

 Key Ingredients for the Best Chicken Sotanghon Soup